Sometimes, navigating the college financial aid world can seem like learning a whole new language. We’re here to help translate.

 If you are planning to attend summer term and interested in Year Round Pell Grant and other financial aid eligibility, you should visit the Summer Financial Aid page to learn about additional requirements.

 Important Note: Pell Grant eligibility is limited to 12 full-time semesters or 600% by federal law.
 This limit is referred to as lifetime eligibility used (LEU).
-If you exceed your LEU [LINK] you are no longer eligible to receive Pell Grant funding.
-Students are encouraged to check their lifetime eligibility used (LEU) through Federal Student Aid (NSLDS).
+If you exceed your LEU you are no longer eligible to receive Pell Grant funding.
+Check your LEU through your Federal Student Aid account.
 Learn more about this limit.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The FSEOG is funded by the U.S. Department of Education.
 It is available to high-need students on the basis of financial need.
-To be eligible, you must be enrolled at half-time status (6 credits) and is awarded on a first come, first serve basis.
+To be eligible, you must be enrolled at half-time status (6 credits).
+Funds are offered on a first come, first serve basis.

 Iraq or Afghanistan Service Grant